MarcoReiners/MarcoReiners/README.md

 ## 🚀 Featured Work

-🔹 Drone-Based 3D Accident Scene Mapping System
+- **Drone-Based 3D Accident Scene Mapping System**
-Machine learning-powered system that analyzes 3D drone-mapped accident scenes to detect and classify vehicle damage.
+  Machine learning-powered system that analyzes 3D drone-mapped accident scenes to detect and classify vehicle damage (This in only the backend part on which i worked on).

-🔹 Machine Learning Classification Systems
+- **Machine Learning Classification Systems**
-Built and evaluated ML models including Random Forest, XGBoost, and Logistic Regression for predictive analytics.
+  Built and evaluated ML models including Random Forest, XGBoost, and Logistic Regression.

-🔹 Distributed NoSQL E-commerce Database
+- **Distributed NoSQL E-commerce Database**
   Designed and implemented a distributed database system for scalable e-commerce operations.

-🔹 Full-Stack Web Applications
+- **Full-Stack Web Applications**
-Developed backend systems and web applications using Node.js, Express, and MongoDB.
+  Developed backend systems using Node.js, Express, and MongoDB.

-🔹 Linear Programming Solver (C# Implementation)
+- **Linear Programming Solver (C# Implementation)**
+  Implemented optimization algorithms using C#.

 (See pinned repositories below for full implementations 👇)

 ---